|"Gee, Dad, those ungrateful fans|

 If I was able to write, my intention was to write after the last 2 games in the Phillies series that I was going to abandon hard logic and just root for the Mets to somehow sneak into the playoffs.
 As I was watching today's snoozefest in the finale against the Braves, my thought was that it was now time to return to hard logic and thinking about next year.
 When Rick Porcello gives you 7 innings of 1-run ball and you can't make a game out of it, the fat lady is warming up her pipes just offstage.
 Even when it was a 1-run game it seemed destined to be a loss, but there was always hopes that one of the Mets hitters would connect with a mistake.
 Those hopes ended quickly in the last 2 innings.

 Before I get into today's topic, indulge me while I quickly backtrack to yesterday's win on FOX.
 Every time I think that FOX can't possibly f*** up their baseball coverage any more than they've already done, they still find a way to sink to a new low.
 I detest in-game interviews, but they used to at least wait a few innings.
 The first batter of the game is up and they're trying to interview Adam Duvall.
-Then, when they had problems with the audio, they're interviewing him in the bottom of the inning while he's playing the field.
+Then, when they had problems with the audio, they're interviewing him in the bottom of the inning while he was playing the field.
 What happens when the guy that they're interviewing is just distracted enough to let a catchable ball get past him?
 Interviewing a guy in the dugout while the game is in progress is bad enough, interviewing an active fielder during a game makes it seem like some cheap reality show.
 FOX sucks.

 Anyway, now that I've enjoyed a cranky moment of curmudgeonhood, let's move on.
 While the Mets could win out and still make the playoffs, I guess, I feel pretty safe at this point to say everything is about next year now.

 Ten days ago I started what I hope to be a series of posts on what I might look to change if I had just purchased the Mets.
 It seems like a more honest way to approach the topic than writing what I think Steve Cohen might do.
 I can't pretend to have any inside knowledge of that, but I'm reasonably sure that his priorities and mine wouldn't line up exactly.
 I'm very interested in seeing what he does do when he is in charge of this organization.
 It will be fascinating to try to discern his priorities from watching what he does, but that will only be revealed over time.
-He just doesn't seem like the type of guys who is going to give many interviews, if any, about his plans.
+He just doesn't seem like the type of guy who is going to give many interviews, if any, about his plans.

 One important point here.
-Even when I'm writing a speculative piece about what I might do if I was the owner, there is certainly one thing I wouldn't do.
+Even when I'm writing a speculative piece about what I might do if I were the owner, there is certainly one thing I wouldn't do.
 I wouldn't attempt to insert myself into the day-to-day operations of the club.
 An involved owner who has certain things that he wants to see in his organization should communicate those ideas to his baseball people and leave the details of how to implement them to the people being paid to run the organization.
 Micromanagement was a fault of the regime that led this team into futility and frustration for decades.
 If you really think you have to control everything as an owner, you haven't hired the right people.

 Now that doesn't mean you don't talk with your GM from time to time, but he or she needs the freedom to do their job without constantly looking over their shoulder.
 Not only does micromanagement hurt your club in the short term, but when the word gets around about how you manage, it ensures that the best people who have options where they can work will choose to work elsewhere.
 As an owner, even a fictional one, I would be looking to impart an overall philosophy of where I want my organization to go and then empower the person I hired to run the club to make the decisions to get there.
 If I'm not satisfied with what they're doing I'm still not going to meddle in their choices, but they'd likely find themselves unemployed.
 That's the right way to manage an organization, and I'd be fairly surprised if Cohen didn't manage in that manner.